WalletScrutiny/WalletScrutinyCom/_hardware/cryobit.md

 >
 > We store this information for up to 10 days after shipping your order.
 You may request to have it removed sooner by contacting us with your order number.

-Even so, as this wallet is a screen-less smart card users still can't verify or approve transactions as **this product lacks the interface**.
+Even so, as this wallet is a screen-less smart card users still can't verify or approve transactions as this product lacks the interface.
+However, we find its more critical flaw to be the fact that **the provider keeps any copies** at all of the private key.
+Even if it's encrypted and deleted after 10 days, as they claim, this puts an inordinate amount of trust on the provider.